-See corrective action plan included in this report package.
+This is a repeat finding in the current year.
+See corrective action plan included in this report package related to finding 2017-01.

-Section II - Financial Statement Findings
+Section II - Financial Statement Findings - continued

 2016-002 GRANT ADMINISTRATION/PREPARATION OF THE SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS (SEFA) - MATERIAL WEAKNESS